AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-methods/pkg2appimage.rst

 **Do not use pkg2appimage if you are the application author.
 Application authors should use one of the other creation methods, see** :ref:`overview-appimage-creation-methods`\ **.**

-pkg2appimage requires a manual creation of the AppDir folder structure and file placement inside the recipe.
+pkg2appimage requires a manual creation of the AppDir folder structure and file placement inside the recipe, see :ref:`manually-creating-appdir-structure`.

 .. contents:: Contents
    :local: